This post may contain affiliate sales links. Please see my full disclosure policy for details

-This Perfect Vanilla Frosting Recipe recipe is very versatile.
-It’s a basic vanilla buttercream using butter and powdered sugar.
-The big difference in this recipe is that is starts with cold butter and it whipped which makes this the perfect frosting for piping cupcakes and cake decorating.
+This easy Vanilla Buttercream Frosting recipe is absolutely perfect!
+It’s a basic vanilla buttercream made with butter and powdered sugar.
+The big difference in this recipe is that is starts with cold butter and is whipped, which makes a fluffy homemade frosting that’s ideal for decorating cakes and cupcakes.

 Today’s post is all about going back to the basics.
 There’s nothing better than a classic American buttercream frosting.
 I’ve used this recipe as a base frosting for dozens of cakes, cupcakes and cookies you’ll find on my blog.
 It’s tried and true with hundreds of reviews, it’s been pinned millions of times on Pinterest, and it never fails!